-- Sports Illustrated Wrote investigative stories on University of Oregon's Title IX failures
+- Sports Illustrated Wrote two investigative stories on University of Oregon's Title IX failures

 - The Register-Guard Covered 13 high school sporting events on nightly deadline

 - Eugene Weekly Wrote four news feature stories

 - Bridge Magazine Wrote computer programs to scrape court data for investigative story

 - San Jose Mercury News Covered Pac-12 college football game

 - Vocativ Pitched and wrote data-driven stories on college football

 - The East Oregonian Covered youth sporting events

 - NBC 7 Investigates Wrote six data and investigative stories as Dow Jones News Fund data journalism intern